MBBS(Melb) DMedSc(Melb) FRANZCO FRACS FRCS FACS

 - Council examination bodies, Royal Australian & New Zealand College of Ophthalmologists (RANZCO) and Royal Australasian College of Surgeons (RACS)

-- Chairman of the Surgical Board in Ophthalmology of RACS
+- Chair of the Surgical Board in Ophthalmology of RACS

 - External Examiner to the Universities in Malaysia, Sri Lanka, Bangladesh and Papua New Guinea